JustLogic: A Comprehensive Benchmark for Evaluating Deductive Reasoning in Large Language Models: Results

 \subsection{Error Analysis}

 Figure \ref{fig:acc_depth_and_arg_form} illustrates the model accuracy by argument form (left) and by reasoning depth (right).
-It shows the statistics for (i) Llama3-8B with CoT prompting, chosen for its superior performance amongst smaller LLMs, (ii) Llama3-70B with CoT prompting, chosen due to its superior performance amongst medium-sized LLMs, and (iii) OpenAI o1-preview, chosen for its overall highest performance.
-Note that OpenAI o1-preview is excluded from the argument form analysis due to insufficient samples; GPT-4o is displayed instead for a more comprehensive comparison.
+The statistics of the best models of their respective categories are chosen: (i) Llama3-8B (small, non-reasoning model), (ii) Llama3-70B (large, non-reasoning model), (iii) OpenAI o1-mini (small, reasoning model), and (iv) DeepSeek (large, reasoning model).
+To mitigate noise, especially for models tested on smaller sample sizes, depths are grouped into low (1–3), medium (4–5), and high (6–7) categories.
 The qualitative analysis of failure modes can be found in Appendix \ref{app:failure-cases}.

-The accuracies of some argument forms are evidently better than others.
-For example, hypothetical syllogism and constructive dilemma achieve considerably higher performance than modus tollens and reductio ad absurdum.
-We hypothesize that these forms appear less frequently in the models' training data.
-With less exposure to them, models may overlook these argument forms in favor of more common ones during deductive reasoning, owing to the probabilistic nature of neural networks \citep{fahlman1987connectionist}.
+While the relative accuracies of argument forms are heterogeneous across models, some forms perform distinctly better than others.
+For example, hypothetical syllogism and constructive dilemma achieve considerably higher performance than modus tollens, disjunctive syllogism, and reductio ad absurdum.
+Interestingly, the former argument forms are more commonly used by humans than the latter ones, which potentially hints at the cause of this observation.

 As for reasoning depth, model accuracies generally decrease as depth increases, consistent with expectations that accuracy declines as the complexity of questions increases.
-Interestingly, Llama3-70B performs comparably to OpenAI o1-preview for instances with a depth of 1, but Llama3-70B sees a sharp decline in performance once depth is increased, while OpenAI o1-preview only sees a moderate decline; OpenAI o1-previews' superior performance is a result of better reasoning at higher reasoning depths.
-This seems to suggest OpenAI o1-preview's CoT prompting supports deeper and longer lines of reasoning, which is crucial for deductive reasoning.
-Fluctuations on all three trendlines are likely due to small sample sizes: OpenAI o1-preview has 6 samples per depth, while the other 2 have 150.
-We expect the trend to be more explicit with a larger number of samples.
+Interestingly, OpenAI o1-mini performs comparably to DeepSeek R1 at low depths, but o1-mini sees a sharp decline in performance once depth increases, while DeepSeek R1 only sees a moderate decline; DeepSeek R1's superior performance is a result of better reasoning at higher reasoning depths.
+In fact, at medium and high depths, o1-mini no longer performs better than non-reasoning models, i.e. GPT-4o and Llama3-8B.
+These observations suggest that DeepSeek R1 supports deeper and longer lines of reasoning, which is crucial for deductive reasoning, and that large reasoning models perform drastically better than smaller ones on reasoning problems.